For all kinds of eggs

 Including: Penicillins, cephalosporins, atypical βzhidao-lactams, β-lactamase inhibitors β-lactam antibiotics classification

-(1) Penicillins are divided into 5 categories according to antibacterial spectrum and drug resistance:
+A. Penicillins are divided into 5 categories according to antibacterial spectrum and drug resistance:

 a.
 Narrow spectrum penicillins: penicillin G, penicillin V

 b.
 Enzyme-resistant penicillins: methicillin, cloxacillin, flucloxacillin

 d.
 Anti-Pseudomonas aeruginosa broad-spectrum penicillins: carbenicillin, piperacillin

-5. Anti-G-bacteria penicillins: mecillin and pimecillin
+e.
+Anti-G-bacteria penicillins: mecillin and pimecillin

-(2) Cephalosporins are classified according to antibacterial spectrum, drug resistance and nephrotoxicity
+B. Cephalosporins are classified according to antibacterial spectrum, drug resistance and nephrotoxicity

 a.
 The first generation of cephalosporins: cefradine, cefalexin

 b.
 Second-generation cephalosporins: cefuroxime, cefaclor

-3. The third generation cephalosporins: cefoperazone, cefotaxime, cefixime
+c.
+The third generation cephalosporins: cefoperazone, cefotaxime, cefixime

-4. The fourth generation cephalosporin: cefpirome
+d.
+The fourth generation cephalosporin: cefpirome

 The tetracycline family is soluble in dilute acids, dilute alkalis, etc., slightly soluble in water and lower alcohols, but insoluble in ethers and petroleum ethers.
 Tetracycline antibiotics mainly include chlortetracycline, oxytetracycline, and tetracycline.

 It has a good effect on Gram-negative bacteria.
 Its mechanism of action is mainly to prevent the binding of aminoacyl groups to ribonucleoprotein bodies, to prevent the growth of peptide chains and protein synthesis, thereby inhibiting the growth of bacteria.
 It also has a bactericidal effect at high concentrations.

 Streptomycin is an aminoglycoside antibiotic.
 Its anti-tuberculosis special effect has created a new era of tuberculosis treatment.

 Streptomycin is a white amorphous powder with hygroscopicity.
 Easily soluble in water, insoluble in most organic solvents, unstable under strong acid and alkali conditions.
 The appearance of streptomycin sulfate preparation is yellow powder, density 0.38g / L, pH1.5 ～ 3.5, soluble in water, slightly acidic, stable under neutral and acidic conditions, and easy to fail under alkaline conditions.

-Streptomycin mechanism of action
+3. Mechanism of action

 Streptomycin is an antibiotic extracted from the culture solution of Streptomyces griseus.
 It belongs to the basic compound of aminoglycoside, which is combined with Mycobacterium tuberculosis ribonucleoprotein protein and plays a role in interfering with the protein synthesis of Mycobacterium tuberculosis, thereby killing or inhibiting the growth of Mycobacterium tuberculosis.